What is the credit market?

 The status of the credit markets depicts the collective health of the economy.
 Comparatively, the credit market is larger than the equity market.
 Hence, traders look for strength or weakness in the credit market.
 Thus, this acts as a signal to understand the same effect on the economy.

 This market plays a vital role in the Indian economy to meet the financial needs in the various segments.
-The following are the regulators of the credit market in India –
+The following are the financial regulatory bodies in India –

 - Reserve Bank of India (RBI)